Saturday, November 24, 2018

 bedtime stories for kids

-King Yayati’s had many loyal ministers in his kingdom.
-King Yayati was very grateful to all of them.
+King Yayati had many loyal ministers in his kingdom, and He was very grateful to all of them.
 But his favorite Minister was Veer.
-Minister Veer and King Yayati studied in the same gurukul and since then their friendship grew from strength to strength.
+Minister Veer and King Yayati studied in the same gurukul, and their friendship grew from strength to strength.

-Minister Veer’s loyalty was well known in the kingdom.
-King Yayati often asked Minister Veer to accompany him on confidential and dangerous missions like fighting with malevolent forces and save their kingdom.
-Sometimes he used to order Minister Veer to go alone on these missions.
+Minister Veer’s loyalty was well-known in the kingdom.
+King Yayati often asked Minister Veer to accompany him on confidential and dangerous missions, like fighting with malevolent forces to save their kingdom.
+Sometimes, he would order Minister Veer to go alone on these missions.
 Minister Veer was very brave.
-These missions never feared him.
+These missions never frightened him.
 In fact, he enjoyed them and loved saving his kingdom from enemies.

-One day King Yayati ordered Minister Veer to go check lands on the outskirts of his kingdom and submit a report to him.
+One day, King Yayati ordered Minister Veer to go check lands on the outskirts of his kingdom and submit a report to him.
 Minister Veer first headed to the north.
-This side was covered with dense forests.
-He went inside the forest and stayed there for three days with an Adivasi group.
-He was touched with their hospitality and enjoyed his stay.
+This site was covered with dense forests.
+He went inside the forest for three days with an Adivasi group.
+He was touched by their hospitality and enjoyed his stay.
 He made a detailed report of their requirements.
 Once the report was finished, he looked up in the air and made a peculiar sound.
-Soon the pigeon arrived.
+Soon, the pigeon arrived.

 He clutched the report in the string on his neck.